Public lands for homes

 Turning public lands into housing

-The Government of Canada is continually looking for ways to optimize its real estate portfolio.
-Public Services and Procurement Canada is leading a comprehensive review of the Government of Canada’s fixed asset portfolio.
-We are also leading a Canada-wide effort and transforming our approach to federally owned land by streamlining the process of converting federal properties into housing so that every Canadian has a safe and affordable place to call home.
+We are continually looking for ways to optimize our real estate portfolio.
+We are leading a comprehensive review of our fixed asset portfolio.
+We are also leading a Canada-wide effort, and transforming our approach to federally owned land, by streamlining the process of converting federal properties into housing.
+This way, every Canadian has a safe and affordable place to call home.
 We have identified properties we no longer need for delivering programs and services.
 Many of these properties could be used for housing and other community needs.

 Building homes